There are five basic steps to start guiding.

 you will see an advisory message at the top of the main window that

-describes the calibration result that looks questionable.
+describes the situation.
 You can

 choose to ignore the alert or click on 'Details' to get more

 information.
 It is generally advisable to pay attention to these

 alerts because there is no point in trying to guide using a significantly bad calibration.

 you are using an adaptive optics device, there are actually two

 calibration processes that must complete.
 The first handles